 - Sea salt: Adds an interesting layer of flavor to the fudge.

 - Sweetener: I use stevia.
-You could probably use a powdered sweetener instead.
+You can use a powdered sweetener instead.

-- Coconut flour: This excellent flour substitute helps to thicken and stabilize the fudge.
+- Coconut flour: Helps to thicken and stabilize the fudge.

 Instructions

-- You start by melting the ingredients (except for the coconut flour) over low heat.
+You start by melting the ingredients (except for the coconut flour) over low heat.
+Whisk them until smooth.

-Right after making it and cutting it into squares, this fudge is a bit soft.
-It actually improves the next day, after an overnight stay in the fridge.
-So it's not a bad idea to make it the day before you plan on enjoying it.
+- Right after making it and cutting it into squares, this fudge is a bit soft.
+It improves the next day after an overnight stay in the fridge, so it's a good idea to make it the day before.

 Yes.
 The amount of stevia glycerite I use equals about 3 tablespoons of sugar.
 Make sure to use a powdered sweetener to keep the texture smooth.